dev-academy-programme/orientation---Archived/accounts/README.md

 2. Go to your email inbox and open the email sent to you.
 Click 'join now'.
 3. Use the **naming convention** to select a username: firstname_lastnameINITIAL_cohort e.g. anahera_p_kakapo.
 4. Download the [desktop app](https://slack.com/app) and login.
-5. Click on "channels" to find your cohort.
+5. Click on "channels" to find your cohort channel
+6. Join the Auckland or Wellington channel

 >Context: For more information see the [EDA Slack user guide](/tools/slack/README.md).